Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Results

 \subsection{Spectral Properties}

 \quad

-The \textit{NICER} and \textit{NuSTAR} spectra were fitted with three different models in XSPEC: \texttt{tbabs*(diskbb+nthcomp+gaussian)} (hereafter, model~1), \texttt{tbabs*(bbodyrad+diskbb+gaussian)} (hereafter, model~2) and \texttt{tbabs*(bbodyrad+nthcomp+gaussian)} (hereafter, model~3).
-All three models produced acceptable fits to the spectra, with $\chi^2/\mathrm{DOF}$ of 1315/1438, 1323/1440, and 1319/1438 respectively.
-We find model~1 to be best suited to describe the spectro-polarimetric data during Epoch 1 (see Section~\ref{sec:sppol}).
-The broadband (\textit{NICER} + \textit{NuSTAR}) spectrum fitted with this model is shown in Figure~\ref{fig:combspecfit} and the best-fit parameters are tabulated in Table~\ref{tab:specfittab}.
+The \textit{NICER} spectrum (corresponding to the region marked in Figure~\ref{fig:hide1}) was fitted in XSPEC with three different models, which are widely used to describe NS-LMXB spectra: \texttt{tbabs*(diskbb+nthComp+gaussian)} (hereafter, model~1), \texttt{tbabs*(bbodyrad+diskbb+gaussian)} (hereafter, model~2) and \texttt{tbabs*(bbodyrad+nthComp+gaussian)} (hereafter, model~3).